mattermost/docs/source/set-up/shared-channels.rst

 1. System Admins must enable Shared Channels functionality for their Mattermost instance.
 See our `Configuration Settings <https://docs.mattermost.com/administration/config-settings.html#enable-shared-channels-experimental>`__ documentation for details.

 2. System Admins `use a slash command <https://docs.mattermost.com/help/messaging/executing-commands.html>`__ to establish a secure and trusted relationship between other Mattermost E20 instances.
 This process involves creating a password-protected, encrypted invitation, creating a strong decryption password, then sending the invitation and password to the System Admin of a remote Mattermost instance.
-We strongly recommend that you share the details of the secure connection invitation using a communication channel other than Mattermost, such as by email.
+We strongly recommend that you share an invitation separately from its password to ensure that, if the message were compromised, someone doesn't have all of the data necessary to take action.

 3. The remote System Admin receiving the invitation uses a slash command to `accept the invitation <#accepting-a-secure-connection-invitation>`_.